A Comprehensive Survey of Continual Learning: Theory, Method and Application: Theoretical Foundation

-There are many other factors critical for continual learning performance.
-As shown in Eq.~\ref{eqn_compatibility_bound}, the upper bound of performance degradation also depends on the difference of the empirical optimal solution $\theta_t^{*} = {\arg \min}_{\theta} \ell_t(\theta; \mathcal{D}_t)$ for each task, i.e., the \textbf{discrepancy of task distribution} (see Fig.~\ref{fig:Theory}, d), which is further validated by a theoretical analysis of the forgetting-generalization trade-off \cite{ramakrishnan2020relationship} and the PAC-Bayes bound of generalization errors \cite{pentina2014pac,wang2022coscl}.
+There are many other factors that are important for continual learning performance.
+As shown in Eq.~\eqref{eqn_compatibility_bound}, the upper bound of performance degradation also depends on the difference of the empirical optimal solution $\theta_t^{*} = {\arg \min}_{\theta} \ell_t(\theta; \mathcal{D}_t)$ for each task, i.e., the \textbf{discrepancy of task distribution} (see Fig.~\ref{fig:Theory}, d), which is further validated by a theoretical analysis of the forgetting-generalization trade-off~\cite{ramakrishnan2020relationship} and the PAC-Bayes bound of generalization errors~\cite{pentina2014pac,wang2022coscl}.
 Therefore, how to exploit task similarity is directly related to the performance of continual learning.
-The generalization error for each task can improve with synergistic tasks but deteriorate with competing tasks \cite{ramesh2021model}.
-As a naive baseline, learning all incremental tasks equally in a shared solution would lead to a severe compromise of each task in performance \cite{ramesh2021model,wang2022coscl,doan2022efficient}.
-On the other hand, when model parameter are \emph{not} shared by all tasks, the impact of task similarity on continual learning will be complex.
-Many theoretical studies \cite{bennani2020generalisation,doan2021theoretical,karakida2022learning,lee2021continual} have observed that for fully-connected networks with a multi-head output layer, an increase in task similarity may lead to more forgetting.
-Since the output heads are independent for individual tasks, it becomes much more difficult to distinguish between two similar solutions \cite{karakida2022learning,lee2021continual}.
-The above analysis could be generalized to the design of model architecture for continual learning, where task-sharing and task-specific components have sophisticated interactions with task similarity.
+The generalization error for each task can improve with synergistic tasks but deteriorate with competing tasks~\cite{ramesh2021model}, where learning all tasks equally in a shared solution tends to compromise each task in performance~\cite{ramesh2021model,wang2022coscl}.

+On the other hand, when model parameters are \emph{not} shared by all tasks (e.g., using a multi-head output layer), the impact of task similarity on continual learning will be complex.
+Some theoretical studies with the neural tangent kernel (NTK)~\cite{bennani2020generalisation,doan2021theoretical,karakida2022learning,lee2021continual} suggest that an increase in task similarity may lead to more forgetting.
+Since the output heads are independent for individual tasks, it becomes much more difficult to distinguish between two similar solutions~\cite{karakida2022learning,lee2021continual}.
+Specifically, under the NTK regime from the $t$-th task up until the $k$-th task, the forgetting of old tasks is bounded by: \begin{small}

+\end{small} $\Theta^{t\rightarrow k}$ is a diagonal matrix where each diagonal element $\cos(\theta_{t,k})_r$ is the cosine of the $r$-th principal angle between the $t$-th and $k$-th tasks in the feature space. $\sigma_{t,\cdot}$ is the $\cdot$-th singular value of the $t$-th task. ${\rm{RES}}_i$ is the rotated residuals that remain to be learned, and $S(i,\cdot)$ represents the residuals subspace of order $\cdot$ until the $i$-th task. $\rm{|rep|}$ is the sample number of replay data.
+The complex impact of task similarity suggests the importance of model architectures for coordinating task-sharing and task-specific components.